yop-dev/privacy-ai-assessment/README.md

 ### Example Questions for AI Assistant

 - "What are the key requirements for obtaining valid consent under RA 10173?"
+- "Which privacy policy template should I use for my small business?"
+- "Help me understand the difference between these consent forms"
+- "Do I need to conduct a Privacy Impact Assessment?"
+- "What security measures are required under RA 10173?"
 - "How do I implement a Privacy Impact Assessment for my business?"
 - "What should be included in a Privacy Management Program?"
 - "What are the penalties for data privacy violations?"